 Can Buccal Fat Grow Back?

 Bichectomy is a permanent procedure.
-Once it has been performed, the buccal fat does not grow back, not even if you gain weight.
+Once performed, the buccal fat does not grow back, not even if you gain weight.
 There are other methods of removing smaller amounts of fat from the cheeks, and when you gain weight, it will return.
 However, buccal lipectomy is the only surgery that will guarantee a slimmer face for life.

 Are There Any Risks?